How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 What is an Android emulator?

 An emulator creates a virtual Android device inside Windows.
-You install apps (often via Google Play) and use them like you would on a phone—except with a keyboard, mouse, and bigger screen.
+You install apps (often via Google Play) and use them like you would on a phone—except with a keyboard, mouse, and a larger screen.

 Why emulators are the #1 WSA replacement